The path to Industry 4.0

 With EHT, TRUMPF takes over one of the oldest companies in Germany.
 EHT Werkzeugmaschinen GmbH in Teningen, Breisgau, was founded in 1771 as Eisen- und Hammerwerke Teningen (EHT) and produces die folding machines and guillotine shears.

-With the new work alliance, TRUMPF responds to the challenges of the future such as dynamic brand development, digital change, and the need for more individuality.
+With the new work alliance, TRUMPF responds to the challenges of the future such as dynamic brand development, digital change and the need for more individuality.
 The aim is to make it possible to reconcile home and work life.
-The work alliance focuses on mobile working, an agile time system, a qualification initiative, and arrangements for age-appropriate work.
+The work alliance focuses on mobile working, an agile time system, a qualification initiative and arrangements for age-appropriate working.

-TRUMPF has reorganized its Group Management, with the changes taking effect from July 1, 2017.
-Heinz-Jürgen Prokop and Christian Schmitz became members of the most important management body of the company.
-Gerhard Rübling retired from his position as Labor Director.
-Prokop became CEO for Machine Tools (CEO MT).
-Schmitz took over the responsibility for Laser Technology as CEO for Laser Technology (CEO LT).
-Peter Leibinger became Chief Technology Officer (CTO), Mathias Kammüller became Chief Digital Officer (CDO) of the company.
-Lars Grünert remains responsible for company finances as Chief Financial Officer.
-In addition to her role as President and Chairwoman of the Managing Board, Nicola Leibinger-Kammüller became the new Labor Director.
+TRUMPF reorganized its Group Management, with the changes taking effect from July 1, 2017.
+Heinz-Jürgen Prokop and Christian Schmitz joined the most important executive committee in the company.
+Gerhard Rübling retired from his position as Labor Director for age reasons.
+Prokop became CEO of Machine Tools (CEO MT).
+Schmitz assumed responsibility for laser technology as CEO of Laser Technology (CEO LT).
+Peter Leibinger became Chief Technology Officer (CTO), Mathias Kammüller was made Chief Digital Officer (CDO) of the company.
+Lars Grünert remained responsible for the company's finances as the Chief Financial Officer.
+In addition to her function as President and Chairwoman of the Managing Board, Nicola Leibinger-Kammueller took on the role of Labor Director.

-In September 2017, TRUMPF opened the Smart Factory in Chicago.
-The technology center for Industry 4.0 solutions has been completely planned with digitally-networked production processes.
-The focus is on consultation and training of customers when introducing digitally-networked production solutions.
-The new Smart Factory represents an important milestone in further establishing the market in the USA in a sustainable manner.
+TRUMPF opened the Smart Factory in Chicago in September 2017.
+This technology center for Industry 4.0 solutions was planned entirely with digitally networked production processes.
+The emphasis was on the consultation and training of customers regarding the introduction of digitally networked production solutions.
+The Smart Factory served as an important milestone in the sustainable expansion in the market in the USA.